 ©M_MUC1968/Shutterstock.com

-There are various types of Kōhaku koi today, including:
+There are various types of Kōhaku koi, including:

 Although Kōhaku koi are generally expensive, these fish have different price tags based on their physical attributes.
-The most valuable ones have a bright white (the sashi) at their tails and pectoral and dorsal fins.
+The most valuable ones have a bright white on their tails and pectoral and dorsal fins.

-The value of a Kōhaku koi fish decreases if its sashi is thin or looks greyish.
-Some less valuable subspecies are Komoyō, Makibara, Kuchibeni, and Shiromuji.
-On the other hand, Dangara is preferred and valued because of its distinctive pattern.
+The value of a Kōhaku koi fish decreases if its sashi — the soft edging of a koi’s color pattern — is thin or looks greyish.
+Some less valuable subspecies are Komoyō, Makibara, Kuchibeni, and Shiromuji, while Dangara is more valued because of its distinctive pattern.

 More often than not, the colors of Kōhaku koi depend on their sex and age.
-For instance, male species develop their hi during their early stages, but the red tends to fade as they age.
+For instance, male species develop their coloring early, but the red tends to fade as they age.
 On the contrary, female koi fish take more time to attain their red coloration, and they retain it even as they grow older.

-It’s also worth mentioning that diet impacts the Kōhaku koi’s capability to develop and retain a healthy coloration.
-You could invest in one with a weak hi, and feed it food with color enhancers to attain a bright shade of red.
-Ideally, their diets should contain plenty of proteins, spirulina, and krill to achieve the best results.
+It’s also worth mentioning that diet impacts the Kōhaku koi’s ability to develop and retain a healthy coloration.
+You could invest in one with weak coloring and then try to achieve brighter coloring by feeding it food with color enhancers.
+Ideally, their diets should contain plenty of protein, spirulina, and krill to achieve the best results.

 Other Expensive Types of Koi Fish